The effects of AGN feedback on the structural and dynamical properties of Milky Way-mass galaxies in cosmological simulations: Introduction

 Numerous studies have identified significant correlations between galactic and bar properties, which reveal causal connections between the two \citep[e.g.][]{A99,LSR02,KSK12,AMR13}.
 Moreover, in most late-type barred galaxies, bars coexist with multiple components, such as bulges and super-massive black holes (SMBH) \citep{KK04,K10,A13}, and each one affects and is affected by the others in non-linear ways.
 For example, while bars evolve they push gas to the centre which can in principle both promote the formation of pseudo-bulges \citep{SFB89,SM99,K13,FDF15,GCD15,FAB16} and fuel the accretion disc around the SMBH \citep{L69,SBF90,SR98,B04,MN12}.
 As a response, powerful AGN feedback can suppress the gas inflow \citep[e.g.][]{RMN06} and halt the growth of the pseudo-bulge.
 Hence, bars not only significantly alter the structural properties of galaxies, but also take part in a complex interplay with other components.

 Energetic feedback is the natural culprit for shutting off the formation of stars via (at least) two modes, namely the quasar and the radio mode, which are differentiated by their distinct effect.
 The former is responsible for directly ejecting gas, whereas the latter for preventing gas from cooling effectively \citep[e.g.][]{DB06,F12,GB14,CRS18,CPS20,ZPN20}.
 This is the reason why AGN feedback has been considered a mechanism responsible for the quenching and formation of some early-type galaxies (ETGs).
 For example, \cite{DPP16,PMS17} and \cite{FNH19} showed that AGN feedback is important in order to produce massive slow-rotating ETGs \citep{ECK07} since it prevents them from developing young fast-rotating stellar discs.
 In lower mass haloes ($\sim$ 10$^{12}$ \Msun), AGN feedback has been regarded as ineffectual, and is therefore often not included in simulations \citep[e.g.][]{CAR16,RVC16,ZL16}.
-However, as we will show below, MW-mass galaxies can also be affected by powerful AGN which plays a fundamental role for their properties \citep[see][and references therein]{SHB21} and regulates the formation of their constituent stellar components and gas reservoirs \citep{HES19}.
+However, as we will show below, MW-mass galaxies can also be affected by powerful AGN which plays a fundamental role for their properties \citep[see][and references therein]{SHB21} and regulates the formation of their constituent stellar components and gas reservoirs \citep{HES19,VMB20}.

-Recent studies \citep{BMK16,SBD17,ZCD19} using cosmological zoom-in simulations have elucidated the link between AGN feedback and the presence and properties of bars. \cite{BMK16} showed that adding AGN feedback to the \eris\ simulation, promoted the formation of a bar in a MW-mass galaxy, by suppressing the growth of a massive spheroidal component at the centre, whose presence would otherwise stabilise the disc and delay bar formation \citep{CDF90,A13}.
+Recent studies have explored the properties of bars in cosmological simulations \citep[e.g.][]{ANA17,PL19,RBD20,RKP21,RBD21}.
+Furthermore, a series of works by \cite{BMK16,SBD17} and \cite{ZCD19} have studied in more detail the link between AGN feedback and bars. \cite{BMK16} showed that adding AGN feedback to the \eris\ simulation, promoted the formation of a bar in a MW-mass galaxy, by suppressing the growth of a massive spheroidal component at the centre, whose presence would otherwise stabilise the disc and delay bar formation \citep{CDF90,A13}.
 However, theoretical studies have also shown that, after the bar has formed, a classical bulge is expected to amplify the transfer of angular momentum from the bar to the bulge which results in the bar losing angular momentum, slowing down, and becoming stronger \citep{A03,SMG12}.
 Thus, classical bulges can both delay bar formation and fuel bar growth after the bar has been able to form.